jclaar/zork/README.md

 Build requirements:

-Boost (www.boost.org) - Requires the program\_options and the serialization libraries.
+Boost (www.boost.org) - Requires the filesystem, serialization, and system libraries.
 This build used version 1.85.0, though earlier versions will probably work fine, within reason.
-If you're building it yourself, you need the filesystem, serialization, and system libraries.

 ### CMAKE BUILD
 Presets have been added for Linux, Mac and Windows.
 Presets will be created in the "out" subdirectory.
-CMake Build Recipe (Tested in Ubuntu 18.04 w/ gcc 13.1.0).
+CMake Build Recipe (Tested in Ubuntu 22.04 w/ gcc 13.1.0).

 The presets use Ninja for the build.
 Other build systems are untested, but would presumably work.